-Pilates, yoga, running and fitness-based activities, including healthy diet, are central to Benna’s own lifestyle.
+Pilates, yoga, running, and fitness-based activities, including a healthy diet, are central to Benna’s own lifestyle.
 She’s a certified Prana yoga instructor with several years of traditional Pilates training and a jones for walking everywhere, every day.
-Her interests in an active lifestyle encompass Scuba diving, tennis, horseback riding, yacht racing, recreational cycling, running, hiking, cross-country skiing, and modified vegetarian to vegan diets.
+Her interests in an active lifestyle encompass scuba diving, tennis, horseback riding, yacht racing, recreational cycling, running, hiking, cross-country skiing, and modified vegetarian to vegan diets.

 Benna’s favorite kind of travel is off the beaten trail.
 While she happily immerses herself in explorations of Paris, Mumbai, and Beijing, she’s just as comfortable hacking through a rainforest to reach an overgrown ruin, making a fire offering with Brahmin priests in a yajna temple in Maharashtra, or drinking coconut water fresh from the shell on a remote Caribbean island.

 She’s also written about the flavors and festivities of more traditional destinations such as Miami’s Calle Ocho Festival and popular pizza parlors in Brooklyn.